will-lancer/will-lancer.github.io/README.md

 ### Math

 I am reading Axler's book for MAT 315, a class I'm taking right now.
-Curtis' book is a great companion to Axler's, presenting the material in a more abstract and simple manner, while emphasizing connections to abstract algebra as a whole.
+Curtis' book is a great companion to Axler's; he presents the material in a more abstract and simple manner than Axler, while constantly emphasizing connections to abstract algebra as a whole.
 The number theory book is a pet interest of mine; I hope to one day see a deep connection between number theory and physics.